 The hospital and its "OAC" department - Open-Access Care- are a place where a listening ear and kindness can still be found, in the name of public service.
-Claire Lonnoy, nurse, Wilfried Barbier, patient transporter, the A&E physician, Mohamed El Mouden, and even the psychiatrist, Philippe Legrand, work in Calais where they doctor the headaches, stomach aches, scabies or tuberculosis, and of course, the border wounds (from run-ins with tractor trailers, fingers severed by barbed wire, etc.), and take care of the anxious and traumatised exiles.
+Claire Lonnoy, nurse, Etienne Louis, nurse, the emergency doctor, Mohamed El Mouden, Liza and Ashraf Haroon Hashemi, Afghan professionals or even the doctor-psychiatrist Philippe Legrand work in Calais where they treat headaches, stomach aches, scabies or tuberculosis, border wounds, depressions ...
+Without having been specially prepared for them, these citizens are daily confronted with the violence of the living conditions of exiles.

 After several years, they are divided between enthusiasm and wear and tear, between benevolence and difficulties in understanding each other.
 Their meeting with the exiles changed them and transformed their way of caring.